pipemm/Demo/README.md

 # Demo

-This repository hosts reusuable scripts and documentation transferred from real production projects.
-Intentionally made publicly available.
+This repository hosts reusuable scripts and documentation transferred from real-world projects.
+Purposefully made available to the public.